-For two of the VCF-in choices there is the option of VCF-out format.
+For the VCF-in choice there is the option of VCF-out format.
 In this case there is only one line for each variation.
 Annotations are appended to the INFO column.

 When there are multiple transcripts, the accession field is a comma-separated list of overlapping accessions.
 For the accession-dependent fields functionGVS, functionDBSNP,

-aminoAcids, proteinPosition, cDNAPosition, polyPhen, granthamScore, and proteinSequence, these are also lists in the same order as the accessions.
+aminoAcids, proteinPosition, cDNAPosition, polyPhen, granthamScore, and proteinAccession, these are also lists in the same order as the accessions.